Hywel-Stoakes/EmuRSummerSchool/README.md

 This is a gentle introduction to Emu R and using R studio for speech science and phonetics.
 This document will help you install R, Rstudio and EmuR which are pre-requisites for

 ## Installation
-I you don't have R and R studio installed, please follow the steps described in this document (and see the wiki for further info).
+If you don't have R and R studio installed, please follow the steps described in this document (and see the wiki for further info).

 ### Installing R
 1. The first step is to install R from this url: https://cran.ms.unimelb.edu.au
-2. Download the corrent binary for your platform:
+2. Download the correct binary for your platform:
 3. Follow the installation instructions (Install RTools if you are on Windows)

 ### Installing R Studio